bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-Semantics in HTML is using tags with meaning such that '<nav>' is more meaningful than '<div>' and gives a viewer of the code a better idea of what the section of code is about.
+Semantics in HTML is using tags with meaning such that 'nav' is more meaningful than 'div' as a tag and gives a viewer of the code a better idea of what the section of code is about.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.